-- Provide formative and summative assessment-- give students feedback early and often so they get a good sense of their strengths and deficits.
+- Provide formative and summative assessment, giving students feedback early and often so they get a good sense of their strengths and weaknesses.

-- Use best practices for syllabus and assignment design to give students a clear understanding of what you expect from them and what they can expect from you.
+- Use best practices for syllabus and assignment design so that students get a clear understanding of what is expected of them and what they can expect from the instructor.

-- Involve students in problem-based learning with a research/library component (your own assignment component plus the Library's online modules).
+- Involve students in problem-based learning with a research/library component.

-- Find ways to engage the year's Common Reading book.
+- Find ways to incorporate the year's Common Reading book.

-- NOT be narrowly focused or an introduction to a specific discipline.
+- Not design a course that is narrowly focused or an introduction to a specific discpline.

 The design of First Year Seminar provides an opportunity for students and faculty to use co-curricular opportunities both on and off campus.
 These opportunities will help first year and transfer students to make the connection that learning is not always done in the classroom.
 The incorporation of these opportunities can be as simple as accompanying students to the event and then having students write a reflection journal about what they learned and how it applies to what is being learned in the classroom; however, if you want to incorporate the experience in a much more intricate way in your classroom you can.